 There’s more to a mortgage offer than the lump sum they’ll let you borrow.
 It’s also important to realize that a loan estimate is just that: an estimate.
-So, if you are mortgage-shopping, you should familiarize yourself with the key components of the estimate.
+So, if you are mortgage shopping, you should familiarize yourself with the key components of this document and ensure you know how to read a mortgage loan estimate.
 Read on to discover the key details and how to compare loan estimates to get the best mortgage for your needs.

 What is a loan estimate?

-A loan estimate is a standardized, three-page document from a lender containing details about a mortgage intended to help homebuyers comparison-shop between offers.
+A loan estimate is a standardized, three-page document from a lender containing details about a mortgage intended to help homebuyers compare offers.

 While the information in the document is a good-faith estimate — in other words, not final — a mortgage loan estimate is designed to give the homebuyer a comprehensive overview of the costs they will incur so they can prepare and budget appropriately.

-“This helps a buyer to understand, at the beginning of the process, the estimated cost of the transaction,” says Stephanie McAllister, a senior mortgage consultant at Prosperity Home Mortgage in Atlanta.
+“This helps a buyer to understand, at the beginning of the process, the estimated cost of the transaction,” says Stephanie McAllister, a senior mortgage consultant at Prosperity Home Mortgage in Atlanta, Georgia.

-For homebuyers, this means you can count on your loan estimate including the following key numbers:
+You can count on your loan estimate for a mortgage to include the following key numbers:

 When will I get the mortgage loan estimate?